-Tuning in: Esports vs Sports Viewership sees a monumental shift in 2021
+Tuning in: Esports vs Sports Viewership monumental shifts in 2022

 Esports viewership continues to rival that of traditional sporting events.
 It may even outpace sports audiences within the next decade.
 This has been a wake-up call for sports clubs to evolve with their younger audiences’ times and tastes.

 The massive shift in esports vs sports viewership audience focus on esports content is now forcing traditional sports organizations to work on ways to engage the esports audience, and attract fandom with new and innovative ventures.

 Let’s be honest, where esports is standing today would not happen if the community is not as passionate.
 Esports is a phenomenon created by its fanbase.
 People who are proud to call themselves gamers and fans!